Logging

 |

 The body of the email.
 This argument can be one of 4 things: 1.
 A string containing the HTML body of the email 2.
-A string containing the path to an HTML file to read the body from 3.
+A string or Path containing the path to an HTML file to read the body from 3.
 A string containing the text body of the email 4.
-A string containing the path to an text file to read the body from |
+A string or Path containing the path to an text file to read the body from |

 required |